 The most important reason why cannabis or kratom replacement therapy for opiates seems to work is their spectacular lack of toxicity.
 For those suffering from chronic pain long term, continued opiate use causes habituation, leading to truly heroic doses of opiates.
 This directly impacts the potential to become dependent.
 Most Americans currently struggling with heroin started using prescription opiates.
 The ability to reduce your reliance on opiates while recovering from surgery or an injury is crucial if we’re to make a dent in the exploding numbers of overdoses America is struggling to keep up with.

 So, what does that mean for the average Joe?
 For people who abuse opiates, kratom & cannabis might be the only options they have left if the ACA is repealed and traditional routes of addiction treatment are shuttered.
+If you have a problem with narcotics you can Find help if you are struggling with narcotic addictions if you look in the right places.
 For those recently injured or in recovery, it might be a good idea to think about consuming certain cannabis products like edibles or CBD oil while you consume the opiates your doctor prescribed for you, as they seem to cut the amount you need.
 Remember, MMJ probably won’t remove your need for opiates entirely, but can substantially reduce the amount you need to take to get relief, which allows a limited supply to last substantially longer.

 Anecdotally, small groups of people in Denver, San Francisco, New York & Philly have mentioned they were using kratom as a replacement opiate.
 One of my sources in Denver stated that even just the potential option of a non-prescription opiate helps them harm reduce.
 Instead of taking a vicodin, percoset or oxy pill, kratom powder is a much less potent substance that seems to “fit the need” of light opiate craving, but without the potential for life-changing dependency.
 They also mentioned (which I’d read elsewhere), that they find it easier to modulate their cannabis or kratom consumption than their alcohol, opiate or even caffeine consumption.
 Which, from a pharmacological perspective makes sense, though I’d caution against taking this anecdata and generalizing from it.